Last Will & Testament Forms

 Your last will or testament is a simple legal document by which you, the testator, express your wishes as to how your property is to be distributed at death, and names an executor, to manage the estate until its final distribution.

-Anyone can easily make a will using CanLaw's Legal Will forms.
+Anyone can easily make a will or draw up a will using CanLaw's Legal Will forms.
 Full instructions are easy to follow.
 CanLaw has been in business for 20 years and we have thousands of satisfied users of CanLaw legal forms.

 What if you die without making a will?